Assassination of Martin Luther King Jr.: "I've Been to the Mountaintop" speech

 At the Mason Temple on the night of April 3, King delivered his famous "I've Been to the Mountaintop" speech, which soon proved to be his last.
-King had initially asked Abernathy to speak for him, but after seeing the enthusiasm of the crowd at the temple, he called King and urged him to address the people instead, to which King agreed.
+King had initially asked Abernathy to speak for him, but after seeing the enthusiasm of the crowd at the temple, Abernathy called King and urged him to address the people instead, to which he agreed.

 During the speech, he recalled his 1958 attempted assassination, noting that the doctor who treated him had said that because the knife used to stab him was so close to his aorta, any sudden movement, even a sneeze, might have killed him.
 He referred to a letter written by a young girl who told him that she was happy that he had not sneezed.
 He used that reference to say:

 I, too, am happy that I didn't sneeze.
 Because if I had sneezed, I wouldn't have been around here in 1960, when students all over the South started sitting-in at lunch counters....
 If I had sneezed, I wouldn't have been around here in 1961, when we decided to take a ride for freedom and ended segregation in interstate travel.

 As he neared the close, he prophetically referred to the threats against his life:

 And then I got to Memphis.
 And some began to say the threats ... or talk about the threats that were out.
 What would happen to me from some of our sick white brothers?
 Well, I don't know what will happen now.
 We've got some difficult days ahead.
 But it doesn't matter with me now.
 Because I've been to the mountaintop.
 And I don't mind.
 Like anybody, I would like to live a long life.
 Longevity has its place.
 But I'm not concerned about that now.
 I just want to do God's will.
 And He's allowed me to go up to the mountain.
 And I've looked over.
 And I've seen the promised land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the promised land!
 And so I'm happy, tonight; I'm not worried about anything; I'm not fearing any man.
 Mine eyes have seen the glory of the coming of the Lord!